AllenDowney/ThinkStats2/CONTRIBUTING.md

 Start in the root directory where you have cloned the ThinkStats2 repository and run for Python 2.7 --

- - source active thinkstats2-py27
+ - conda activate thinkstats2-py27
  - cd code
  - nosetests

 And then for Python 3.6 --

- - source activate thinkstats2-py36
+ - conda activate thinkstats2-py36
  - cd code
  - nosetests